 This CO Alarm is intended for residential use.
-It is not intended for use in industrial applications where Occupational Safety and Health Administration (OSHA) requirements for carbon monoxide detectors must be met.
+It is not intended for use in industrial applications where Occupational Safety and Healt Administration (OSHA) requirements for carbon monoxide detector

-CO Alarms may not waken all individuals.
-If children or others do not readily waken to the sound of the CO Alarm, or if there are infants or family members ith mobility limitations, make sure that someone is assigned to assist them in the event of an emergency.
+CO alarms may not waken all individuals.
+If children or others do not CO alarms may not waken all individuals.
+If clinicel of others our in readily waken to the sound of the CO alarm, or if there are infants or family members with mobility limitations, make sure that someone is assigned to assist them in the event of an emergency.

 CO Alarms will not work without power.
-This alarm requires a 9V alkaline battery to operate.
-CO Alarms for Solar or Wind Energy users and battery backup power systems: AC powered CO Alarms should only be operated with true or pure sine wave inverters.
-Operating this Alarm with most battery-powered UPS (uninterruptible power supply) products or square wave or "quasi sine wave" nverters will damage the Alarm.
-If you are not sure about your inverter or UPS type, please consult with the manufacturer to verify
+This CO Alarm requires a continuous supply of AC power.
+Plug into an unswitched 120V AC outlet CO Alarms for Solar or Wind Energy users and battery backup power systems: AC powered CO Alarms should only be operated with true or pure sine wave inverters.
+Operating this CO Alarm with most battery-powered UPS (uninterruptible power supply) products or square wave or "quasi sine wave" inverters will damage the Alarm.
+If you are not sure about your inverter or UPS type, please consult with the manufacturer to verify.

 This CO Alarm will not sense carbon monoxide that does not reach the sensor.
 This CO Alarm will only sense CO at the sensor.
-CO may be presen in other areas.
+CO may be present in other areas.
 Doors or other obstructions may affect the rate at which CO reaches the CO Alarm.
-For this reason, if bedroom doors are usually closed at night, we recommend you install a CO Alarm in each bedroom and in the allway between them.
+For this reason, if bedroom doors are usually closed at night, we recommend you install a CO Alarm in each bedroom and in the hallway between them.

-CO Alarms may not sense CO on another level of the home.
-For example a CO Alarm on the second level, near the bedrooms, may not sense CO in the basement.
+example, a CO Alarm on the second level, near the bedrooms, may not sense CO in the basement.
 For this reason, one CO Alarm may not give adequate warning.
 Complete coverage is recommended.
-Place CO Alarms on each level of the
+Place CO Alarms on each level of the home.

 CO Alarms may not be heard.
 The alarm horn loudness meets or exceeds current UL standards of 85 dB at 10 feet (3 meters).
-However, if the CO Alarn is installed outside the bedroom, it may not wake up a sound sleeper or one who has recently used drugs or has been drinking alcoholic beverages.
+However, if the CO Alarm is installed outside the bedroom, it may not wake up a sound sleeper or one who has recently used drugs or has been drinking alcoholic beverages.
 This is especially true if the door is closed or only partly open.
 Even persons who are awake may not hear the alarm horn if the sound is blocked by distance or closed doors.
-Noise from traffic, stereo, radio, television, air conditioner, or other appliances may also prevent alert persons from hearing the alarm horn This CO Alarm is not intended for people who are hearing impaired.
+Noise from traffic, stereo, radio, television, air conditioner, or other appliances may also prevent alert persons from hearing the alarm horn.
+This CO Alarm is not intended for people who are hearing impaired.